Jaeyoung-Kim-Dev/bakkatown/README.md

 ## What is the purpose of the project?

-> BakkaTown Hostel is a young accommodation business located in San Pedro.
+> BakkaTown Hostel is a accommodation business located in San Pedro.
 The current system has been not created a lot of interest for the business and created booking errors in the past.
-The new web app will have a centralized booking management system plus a more user-friendly UI for their clients.
-This system document will specify the newly designed booking system with details such as the business objectives, user requirements, system functionality, and booking solution.
+The new web app has a centralized booking management system plus a more user-friendly UI for their clients.

 ## Languages and tools